a5c-ai/a5c/.github/actions/obs-collector/README.md

 Notes:

 - Node is ensured inside the composite using `actions/setup-node@v4` (default: 20, with npm cache).
-Override via `with.node-version` if needed, or manage Node yourself as shown above. (docs(actions): document Node setup prerequisite for composite actions (Node 20)\n\n- obs-summary: add setup-node@v4 snippet\n- obs-collector: add setup-node@v4 snippet\n- README: note prerequisite under CI Observability\n\nRefs: #455)
+Override via `with.node-version` if needed, or manage Node yourself as shown above.

+---

+See also: `.github/actions/obs-summary` for a variant that aggregates job metrics and uploads an artifact along with a detailed step summary.